Consensus Complementarity Control for Multi-Contact MPC: Model Predictive Control of Multi-Contact Systems

 \subsection{Consensus Complementarity Control (C3)}

 Utilizing a method based on ADMM, we will solve \eqref{eq:MPC_original} more quickly than with mixed integer formulations.
 Since the problem we are addressing is non-convex, our method is not guaranteed to find the global solution or converge unlike MIQP-based approaches, but is significantly faster.

-First, we rewrite \eqref{eq:MPC_original}, equivalently, in the consensus form \cite{park2017general} where we create copies (named $\delta_k$) of variables $z_k^T = [x_k^T, \lambda_k^T, u_k^T]$ and move the constraints into the objective function using $0 -\infty$ indicator functions:
+\rev{Towards this direction, we first transform problem \eqref{eq:MPC_MIQP} into a consensus formulation.
+Then, we apply ADMM to solve the problem written in consensus form \eqref{eq:MPC_consensus} by transforming it into a set of three distinct operations.
+Finally, we propose four different approaches to solve one of those operations (the projection operation). }